Company Reg.

 • Wholly Foreign Owned Enterprise (WFOE)

-For business owners who want to do business in China, the top priority is the Wholly Foreign-Owned Enterprise (WFOE).
-According to Chinese law, WFOE is a limited liability company 100% owned by foreigners or operated by foreign companies.
-Since investors can hold 100% shares, this means that they can better control their operations, profit targets and income.
+This means that they can better control their operations, profit targets and income.
 As a limited liability company, this also means that it is an independent legal entity and limits your liability to the capital invested.
 This is the most advantageous choice for overseas companies aiming to enter the Chinese market.
 Advantages of WFOE:

-1.Allow companies to engage in all activities registered in China.
+A.Allow companies to engage in all activities registered in China.

-2.The company’s decision can be made completely.
+B.The company’s decision can be made completely.

-3.When expanding the business to China, you can register your own trademark as a local independent legal person.
+C.When expanding the business to China, you can register your own trademark as a local independent legal person.

-4.You have full autonomy to hire employees.
+D.You have full autonomy to hire employees.

-• Joint Ventures
+• Equity Joint Venture

 V.Common types of registered companies in China